google/android-cuttlefish/BUILDING.md

 ```

 For now, cuttlefish VNC server is listening on 127.0.0.1:6444 or 6444+i port.
 That being said, VNC
-server that runs in a container is currently not reachable by a VNC client outside the container.
+server that runs in a container is currently not reached by a VNC client outside the container.

 These are being fixed.
 In the meantime, there are two ways to workaround: SSH tunneling and redirecting
 the VNC server to the host X server.